gitops-jml/gitops/README.md

 The [argo-crd/apps/simplenodejs](./argo-crd/apps/simplenodejs) folder describes two ArgoCD applications and project definitions, one for DEV and the other for PROD

-1. use `oc apply -f argo-crd/apps/simplenodejs/simplenodejsAppDEV.yaml` and `oc apply -f argo-crd/apps/simplenodejs/simplenodejsAppPROD.yaml` to create the ArgoCD applications
+1. use `cd ; oc apply -f GitRepos/gitops-with-argocd/argo-crd/apps/simplenodejs/simplenodejsAppDEV.yaml` and `cd ; oc apply -f GitRepos/gitops-with-argocd/argo-crd/apps/simplenodejs/simplenodejsAppPROD.yaml` to create the ArgoCD applications

 2. synchronize the application using ArgoCD console